Stuermer/PyIndexRepo/README.md

-# Fast Refractive Index
+# PyIndexRepo

 This package gives access to the refractive index data from [RefractiveIndex.info]().

-The focus of this package is to provide a convenient interface to the refractive index data, and be efficient in the calculation.
+The focus of this package is to provide a convenient interface to the data, and be efficient in the calculation of (temperature-dependent) refractive indices.

-## How to use it
+## Usage

 #### Basics